jsmolka/blog/content/posts/progress-report-5/index.md

 - Are timers running?
 - Is DMA active?

-That amounts to five invariants that need to be checked before, while, or after every executed instruction.
+That amounts to five invariants that need to be checked before, while or after every executed instruction.
 The old CPU implementation used a nested if-else chain to evaluate each state and act accordingly.
 That sounds quite reasonable until you realize that this is the hot path we are talking about.
 Now it is time for me to present you the innermost CPU loop, the pit of hell and profilers worst nightmare:

 ```cpp
 void ARM::execute() {